On the Graph Theory of Majority Illusions: Theoretical Results and Computational Experiments: Illusions in Specific Network Classes

 In the same way as we used the existence of a majority coloring to obtain results about the existence of majority illusions we can also use the existence of a special type of weak majority colorings, the proper colorings, to obtain results about majority illusions in $2$-colorable graphs.

-\begin{lemma} Any proper 2-coloring of a graph $G=\langle V,E \rangle$ is either a majority-majority illusion or a unanimity-weak-majority illusion. \end{lemma} The idea of the proof is similar to that of Theorem \ref{thm:degree-odd}: no node can see a tie among its neighbors.\\ \emph{Proof.} Let $c$ be a proper $2$-coloring of $G$.
-Two cases: \begin{itemize} \item If $M_V\neq tie$, then w.l.o.g. assume that $M_V=red$.
-Since more than half the nodes are red and all red nodes have a majority of blue neighbors, we have a majority-majority illusion. \item If $M_V=tie$, then all the nodes are under weak-majority illusion, since for all nodes, all neighbors are the other color.
-We have a unanimity-weak-majority illusion.
+\begin{lemma} Any proper 2-coloring of a graph $G=\langle V,E \rangle$ is either a \texttt{Mm} illusion or a \texttt{Uw} illusion. \end{lemma} The idea of the proof is similar to that of Proposition \ref{thm:degree-odd}: no node can see a tie among its neighbors. \begin{proof} Let $c$ be a proper $2$-coloring of $G$.
+There are two cases: \begin{itemize} \item If $M_V\neq tie$, then w.l.o.g. assume that $M_V=red$.
+Since more than half the nodes are red and all red nodes have a majority of blue neighbors, we have a \texttt{Mm} illusion. \item If $M_V=tie$, then all the nodes are under \texttt{w} illusion, since for all nodes, all neighbors are the other color.
+We have a \texttt{Uw} illusion. \end{itemize}

-\end{itemize} Both cases used in the above proof are cases of majority-\emph{weak}-majority illusions (which were already guaranteed to exist by~\ref{thm:maj-weak-maj}), but we can also show the existence of the strict majority illusion in two different cases.
-First, when the number of nodes is odd, there cannot be a global tie, so by using the first case in Lemma \ref{lem:2-col} we get the following proposition (the proof of which, as all omitted proofs, is in Appendix \ref{app:proofs}): \begin{proposition} For any properly $2$-colorable graph $G=\langle V,E \rangle$ with $|V|$ odd, a majority-majority illusion is possible. \end{proposition}